kevL/yata/ReadMe.txt

 strict=      "true" (without quotes) to show extra warnings when loading a
              2da-file (default false).
 Strict is intended for users who want to notice stuff that is by and large safe to disregard:
-             (1) warn about tab-characters if the "alignoutput" setting is not set to "tabs".
-Note that tabs are generally safe in NwN2 but not in NwN
+             (1) warn about tab-characters if the "alignoutput=" setting is not set to "tabs".
+Note that tabs are generally safe in NwN2 but perhaps not in NwN [that's what they say ...]
-             (2) non alpha-numeric characters (other than underscore) in col headers [note that double-quotes and non-ASCII characters are disallowed in col headers regardless]
+             (2) warn about non alpha-numeric characters (other than underscore) in col headers [note that double-quotes and non-ASCII characters are disallowed in col headers regardless] (3) warn about a garbage Default value on the 2nd line of a 2da-file
-             (3) a character on the 2nd line of a 2da [the 2nd line should be blank as far as Yata goes]
+             (4) warn about a tab-character in the version header instead of a space-character
-             (4) a tab-character in the version header instead of a space- character
+             (5) flags the table as Changed if Yata changes whitespace as a file loads.
+These changes shall be innocuous; setting the Changed flag like this is purely to tell purists that a file is not at peak efficiency
-             (5) and Strict also suppresses the tooltip that appears when a col is sorted by anything other than ID-ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the ID-header still turns to a red color
+             (6) and Strict also suppresses the tooltip that appears when a col is sorted by anything other than ID-ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the ID-header still turns to a red color